StackVista/stackstate-docs/use/stackstate-ui/timeline-time-travel.md

 ### Telemetry interval

 The telemetry interval specifies the time window for which events, metrics and traces are available in the StackState perspectives.
 The selected telemetry interval runs from left to right on the timeline.
+It can be either relative (live mode), or set to a custom time interval (time travel mode).
+When a custom time interval is set, StackState will be in [time travel mode](#time-travel) and the [topology time](#topology-time) will be paused.
+Click **Go live** or **BACK TO LIVE** to stop time travelling and return to live mode.

 By default, the telemetry interval is set to a relative time interval showing telemetry from the last hour.
 You can zoom in/out or [time travel](#time-travel) to view telemetry from a specific point in time by setting a custom telemetry interval.

 {% hint style="info" %}
-The telemetry interval can be a maximum 6 months.
-It does not need to include the currently selected topology time.
-If the telemetry interval does not include the topology time, the message `The topology time is out of the current time interval` will be displayed in the timeline.
+* The telemetry interval can be a maximum 6 months.
+* It is possible to set a custom telemetry interval that does not need to include the currently selected topology time.
+When this happens, the message "The topology time is out of the current time interval"`" will be displayed in the timeline.
+* When a custom time interval is set, StackState will enter [time travel mode](#time-travel) and the [topology time](#topology-time) will be paused.
 {% endhint %}

 The telemetry interval can be set in the following ways:

-* Click and drag on the timeline to zoom in on a selection.
+* Click and drag on the timeline to set a custom time interval that zooms in on your selection.
-* Select a relative time window or set a custom time interval from the **Set the telemetry interval** popup on the left of the timeline.
+* Use the **Set the telemetry interval** popup on the left of the timeline to select a relative time window or set a custom time interval.
-* Use the time jumper arrow buttons to the left and right of the **Set the telemetry interval** popup to move the selected telemetry interval backwards or forwards through time.
+* Click the time jumper arrow buttons to the left and right of the **Set the telemetry interval** box to set a custom time interval that moves the selected telemetry interval backwards or forwards through time.

-If the end time of the selected telemetry interval is in the past, StackState will be in [time travel mode](#time-travel) and the [topology time](#topology-time) will be paused.
-Click **Go live** or **BACK TO LIVE** to stop time travelling and return to live mode.
+* Click on the **zoom out** magnifying glass icon to the right of the telemetry interval jumper button to set a custom time interval double the size of the current telemetry interval.

 ![Click and drag to select a telemetry interval](/.gitbook/assets/v44_timeline_click_drag_3.png)